kolyadin/pdf2img/Readme.md

 # About

-Simple pdf to image converter via pdftoppm tool
+Pdf to image converter via pdftoppm tool

 ### Convert all pdf to page by page images